-The fire science degree can also be used as a stepping stone for future advancement in other degree programs.
+Lakeland's fire science degree can also be used as a stepping stone for future advancement in other degree programs.
 Your fire science degree can be transferred to other colleges leading to degrees such as bachelor of Science in Fire Administration, Public Administration or Criminal Justice, or a Master of Public Administration degree.
 These degrees could qualify one for a position as safety director, city manager or other government administrative positions.
 Learn more about pursuing a bachelor's degree at Lakeland's Holden University Center.